It's in the DNA

-Our ancestors made sacrifices to get us through previous global conflicts and as humans, we have that wonderful capacity.
+Our ancestors made sacrifices to get us through previous global conflicts and as humans, we have that wonderful selfless capacity.
 To protect our future, we need to stand beside our new breed of ethical leaders and be prepared to prove our humanity once more, for the collective good.
 So why aren't we?

 Well, here we humans stand in all our glory.
 What got us here and, in essence, what's the prime objective?
 Darwin would suggest that we are part of the evolutionary process that defines all life on planet earth.
 We have one overriding objective and that is to mix up the gene pool and reproduce.
 So, really it’s all about passing the baton of life on to the next generation.
 To build up and strengthen our children to give them every chance of success and every chance to also carry on with life's ongoing generational push.

 Since this is our driving force, why then, would we let a hand-full of mindlessly greedy people cut down and destroy our future, not just for their own children, but for all children?
 There is something insane about wilfully destroying the process of life but, that’s what we are doing.
-We are blindly destroying the natural world and driving ourselves towards catastrophic climate change and devastating sea-level rise that threatens all life and drives mass extinction.
+We are blindly destroying the natural world and driving ourselves towards catastrophic climate change and devastating sea-level rise that threatens all life and we are driving mass extinction.

 We need to transition away from fossil fuels to renewable clean energy and our prime objective must be to become stewards of the planet and protect the future for humanity and the natural world.
 If we can’t do that we are no better than mindless parasites eating their host and, when we destroy it, we perish.
-So, all the wars, all the accumulation of wealth, all the money, power and control, and all that we pass on to future generations will amount to nothing and be lost in time on our current path.
+So, all the wars, all the accumulation of wealth, all the money, power and control, and all that we pass on to future generations will amount to nothing and be lost in time and forgotten on our current path.

 Hundreds of million of generations to evolve and the fate of humanity rests in the hands of just one.
 The direction for humanity rests squarely with us, right now.
 We are the last generation in a position to action climate change.
 If we do nothing now, it will be too late.